Otters raised by CROW released back out into wild

 The release went smoothly, as the four otters jumped into a branch off of the Sanibel River, curious to explore their new muddy and grassy digs.

-The otter gathering at CROW started with an orphaned female, which was brought into the hospital from Bonita Springs in February.
+The otter gathering at CROW started with an orphaned female brought into the hospital from Bonita Springs in February.
 Since it was the only one at CROW, staff called around to see if they could bring in more otters to make it easier for them to adapt to the wild upon their release.

 A ninth adult male otter was added, as well, after being admitted to CROW after being hit by a car, but he was later sent to a sanctuary in Athens, Ga.